MaksimZinovev/peter-pal/knowledge/store.md

-You're absolutely right, and thank you for pointing that out.
-The `store` feature in FlexSearch is indeed very useful and can be leveraged to solve our problem.
-Let's explore this in more detail:

 Purpose of `store`:
 The `store` in FlexSearch is used to keep the original documents or data associated with each indexed item.
 When you add items to the index with the `store` option enabled, FlexSearch not only indexes the text for searching but also keeps a copy of the original data.
 This is extremely useful when you need to retrieve the full content of matched items, not just their IDs.